-This institution, the facilities it occupies, and the equipment it utilizes, fully comply with any and all federal, state, and local ordinances and regulations, including those requirements as to fire safety, building safety and health.
+This institution, the facilities it occupies, and the equipment it utilizes, fully comply with any and all federal, state, and local ordinances and regulations, including those requirements regarding fire safety, building safety and health.

 SCHOOL HISTORY

-Au Lac Institute is a California corporation originally established to provide electronics, telecommunication, and networking and computer training to the underserved communities in the Bay Area, Au Lac Institute offers a wide variety of technology training and professional certificate programs.
+Au Lac Institute is a Californian corporation originally established to provide electronics, telecommunication, and networking and computer training to underserved communities in the Bay Area.
+Au Lac Institute offers a wide variety of technology training and professional certificate programs.
 Au Lac Instituted is a non-accredited institution.

 State License